Category Archives: Green Book

 Royal Theater Mural

-The Royal Theater and adjoining parcels were purchased by music mogul Kenny Gamble from the Preservation Alliance of Greater Philadelphia in 2000 for $250,000.
+The Royal Theater and adjacent parcels were purchased by music mogul Kenny Gamble from the Preservation Alliance of Greater Philadelphia in 2000 for $250,000.

 Royal Theater Facadectomy